susmit31/obsidian/Quotes.md

 - If you want to shine like the sun, first burn like it -> APJ Abdul Kalam
 - Speech is great, silence is greater -> Thomas Carlyle
 - Popular opinion is the greatest lie -> Carlyle
-- Hell is empty, and all the devils are here - Tempest
+- Hell is empty, and all the devils are here -> Tempest
-- Love all, trust a few, do harm to none - all's well that ends well
+- Love all, trust a few, do harm to none -> all's well that ends well
 - Poetry is the breath and the finer spirit of knowledge -> Wordsworth
 - Death is the golden key that opens the place of eternity -> Milton
-- An honest man is the noblest work of God -> Pope (Am Essay on Man)
+- An honest man is the noblest work of God -> Pope (An Essay on Man)
 - Sorrows are the best educator -> Tennyson
 - The old order changeth, yielding place to the new -> Tennyson
 - All changed, changed utterly.
 A terrible beauty is born -> Yeats (Easter 1916)
 - Grow old along with me.
 The best is yet to be -> Robert Browning (Rabbi Ben Ezra)
 - I must be cruel, only to be kind.
 Thus bad begins, and worse remains behind -> Hamlet
 - 'Tis better to have loved and lost than never to have loved at all -> Tennyson (In Memoriam)
+- We first make our habits, then our habits make us -> Dryden
+- Do not go where the path may lead.
+Go instead where there is no path and leave a trail -> Ralph Waldo Emerson
+- Truth is the property of no individual but is the treasure of all men -> Emerson
+- All live to die, and rise to fall -> Marlowe (Edward II)
+- Fools that will laugh on earth, most weep in hell -> Faustus
+- The childhood shows the man as morning shows the day -> Paradise regained
+- Solitude is sometimes the best society -> Paradise Lost
+- In prayer, it is better to have a heart without words than to have words without heart -> Pilgrim's Progress (Bunyan)
 -